xxxzc/xps15-9570-macos/README.md

 OpenCore in latest release can OTA to/install Big Sur, **but** installing Big Sur on some Samsung SSDs like SM961/PM961 is very likely to fail (I have tried many kinds of configuration but nothing works, my SN550 is fine), do it at your own risk, don't open issue just for installation problem, unless you have a solution.

-**For 4k display user**: you need to run `python3 update.py --bigsur` (update.py in this repo) to override edid to force display running at 48Hz, otherwise your display will be blank on Big Sur.
+**For 4k display user**: you need to run `python3 update.py --bigsur` (update.py in this repo) to override edid to force display to **run at 48Hz, otherwise your display will be blank** on Big Sur.
 Don't worry, this script use `AAPL00,override-no-connect` property in config.plist to override EDID, you can remove it at any time.
 You can run `python3 update.py --edid restore` to restore this change.

-## Post Installation

-Try not to use *Clover Configurator* or *OC Configurator* to open config, code editor is a better choice.

-If you changed kexts/drivers, you can run `python3 update.py --config` to update these info to config file.
-If you changed ACPI, you can run `python3 update.py --acpi`.

-You may refer to [[EN] bavariancake/XPS9570-macOS](https://github.com/bavariancake/XPS9570-macOS) and [[CN] LuletterSoul/Dell-XPS-15-9570-macOS-Mojave](https://github.com/LuletterSoul/Dell-XPS-15-9570-macOS-Mojave) for the installation guide and solutions to some common issues.

-But note that please create an issue **in this repository** if you encounter any problem when **using this config** (Please don't disturb others).
-My writing in English is poooooor:(, but I can read :).

 ### FHD Display